uyuni-project/uyuni-rfc/accepted/0000-uyuni-microos-management.md

 # Detailed design
 [design]: #detailed-design

+## State Apply Functions
-## Uyuni does not use `transactional_update` executor anymore
+Uyuni does not use `transactional_update` executor anymore.
 The smallest unit Salt can handle is the SLS file.
 To control which SLS files are applied in a transaction or not, Uyuni stops relying on the `transactional_update` executor.

-Instead, Uyuni either calls `state.apply $list_of_sls_files` or `transactional_update.apply $list_of_sls_files`.
+Uyuni uses both _State Apply Functions_: `state.apply $list_of_sls_files` and
+`transactional_update.apply $list_of_sls_files`.

-All internal states that interact with the live system are applied with `state.apply.`.
+All internal states that interact with the live system are applied with `state.apply`.
 Internal states that change the operating system, e.g. by installing packages, are applied with `transactional_update.apply`.
 Today, many of our SLS files combine installing and using packages.
 That does not fit the transactional model and we need to split these SLS files.